rust-practice/cargo-leet/CONTRIBUTING.md

 cargo check
 ```

-Be sure to run all these checks before submitting your pull request.
+Please run the tests before submitting your pull request.

 ## Committing your code